marktohark/Qt-Epson-Tm-T82ii-printer-Lib/README.md

 # Qt Epson Tm T82ii printer Lib
-This is TM-T82II(EPSON) printer LIB,use Qt lib lib is easy,jsut include header. the func detail is in header. p.s. if you want add new commands,you can following url: https://reference.epson-biz.com/modules/ref_escpos/index.php?content_id=72
+This is TM-T82II(EPSON) printer LIB,use Qt lib. lib is easy,jsut include header.
+the func detail is in header.
+p.s. if you want add new commands,you can following url:
+https://reference.epson-biz.com/modules/ref_escpos/index.php?content_id=72

-and add in *.cpp
+and modify in *.cpp

 # code example:
 ```